bstrahija/Lack-Spark/README.md

+## Using as a Spark

+There are 3 things you need to do to make the spark work:

+1. Change the routes config for both the default controller and the 404 override to point to the same controller, ie. welcome.
+2. Run the spark in your index method of the default controller: $this->lack->run()
+3. Create the same data folder structure as found in the example app https://github.com/bstrahija/Lack

 ## Single entry usage

 All the data files are inside the **/data** directory.
 The name of the file (without the extension) coresponds to the URI segment.